 Add in the mini chocolate chips and stir again.

-Form dough into small balls approx 1 tbsp to 1 ½ tbsp in size.
+Form dough into small balls approx 1 tablespoon to 1 ½ tablespoon in size.
 Store in the fridge or freezer.

 Save Peanut Butter Oatmeal Energy Balls to Pinterest: